Dad and football volunteer subjected his wife to a campaign of violence, court told

 Recorder Bromige said he also had to consider Smart's criminal record between 1991 and 2017 - two offences of assault and two of possessing cocaine.

-But, he said, he took into account in Smart's favour his voluntary work with Chepstow Football Club, helping all age groups there, which was something to his credit.
+But, he said, he took into account in Smart's favour his voluntary work with a local football club, helping all age groups there, which was something to his credit.

 Defence lawyer Sarah Jenkins said Smart realised his behaviour had been 'completely inappropriate.'